RH3D/E3NG_docs/into.md

 [Printables]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - To download the STL files.
 Files there will always be up to date.

-[CONFIGURATOR]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - To get the Bill of Material, the actual list of printed parts and some other details.
+[Configurator]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - To get the Bill of Material, the actual list of printed parts and some other details.

+[Build manual]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - Under construction.

 [Join the Discord]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - To search for help, be part of the community and see what others have built.